 Click the Websites menu at the left and you’ll see this window:

 Here, you need to add a new website and get it approved.
 Website approvals are fast.
-Last time I added a new website it was approved a few minutes later, but don’t worry, sometimes you can wait a day while their team approves your domains.
+The last time I added a new website it was approved a few minutes later, but don’t worry, sometimes you can wait a day while their team approves your domains.

 Click the “Add new website” button and a new window will appear.

-Just write your website’s domain and select the category (mainstream or adult content).
+Just write your website’s domain and select the category.
 Also, select the ad units you want to try with your site.